Denver King Soopers/City Market workers go on strike

 #Strike the walkout among #KingSoopers UFCW Loc.7 has begun.
 I’ll have updates all day @kroger @DenverGazette pic.twitter.com/zxfY5z0S2j— Dennis Scoop Huspeni (@denmanh) January 12, 2022

-An example for his department is corporate bringing vendor Boar's Head into the stores to stock the shelves, taking jobs from union workers.
+For example, corporate has brought vendor Boar's Head into the grocery stores to stock the shelves, taking jobs from union workers.

+Smith and other picketers stood outside the stores Wednesday and informed shoppers about union jobs being lost and other information that led to the strike.
+They also handed out pamphlets on how customers can help the union and provided a list of alternative grocery chains to shop.

+Some ignored the picketers, but for others like Javier Menchaca, it was enough to to make them turn around and go elsewhere.

 "They've got security guards in there like they're expecting a riot," he said.
 "We're not here to get in customers' way.
 We're not mad at anyone."